robotology/yarp/src/devices/usbCamera/README.md

 COMPILE_WITHUNITTEST_ULTRAPYTH   OFF
 ```

 UDev is in the advanced section.
-Unittest are OFF by default.
+Unittest is OFF by default.

 ## 2.2.
 Code formatting and naming convention